 For this example, select the De-emphasize and Lead and lag options.
 Close the Cursor Options menu.
 The gray shading obscures the area outside of the cursors and highlights the signal region between the cursors.
 Move the cursors to highlight an area of interest, like the first rising edge of the waveform.

 You can use the Zoom in Time option to zoom in synchronously on the region of interest.
 Select Zoom in Time from the Zoom In menu.

 Then, click and drag to select a time span.

 You can use the Snapshot menu to save snapshots of highlighted signal regions.
 For more information, see Save and Share Simulation Data Inspector Data and Views.

 You can rename signals in the Simulation Data Inspector when a more descriptive name can help convey information.
 Changing a signal name in the Simulation Data Inspector does not affect signal names used in models.
 You cannot rename bus signals in the Simulation Data Inspector.

-To change a signal name, you can double-click the signal name in the work area or
+To change a signal name, double-click the signal name in the work area or archive, or

-archive, or you can edit the Name field in the
+edit the Name field in the Properties pane.